danielearwicker/bidi-mobx/README.md

 In addition, it has an observable property called `errors` that contains an array of strings; if all is well, this array is empty.
 If the current text input is not valid, `errors` will contain one or more messages complaining to the user.

 Whenever the text or the `model` value changes, everything updates automatically.
-By default, it updates *synchronously*, like MobX itself, so call-stack debugging is manageable.
+It updates *synchronously*, like MobX itself, so call-stack debugging is manageable.

 There is some built-in magic in `<TextInput>` so it recognises when an `errors` property is available and can add a class (by default `has-errors`) and append to the `title` to get a tooltip, so this may be enough by itself.